If you have multiple sclerosis (MS), you’ve probably heard conflicting claims about a new diet or supplement that could help your symptoms.

 Free radicals do some of the damage that occurs during the formation of MS lesions.
 Free radicals cause oxidative stress, and can be neutralized by antioxidants like vitamins A, C, E, beta carotene, lutein, lycopene, and selenium.

-A study in 2015 revealed that people with MS had significantly lower antioxidant levels and higher oxidative stress in their saliva.
+A revealed that people with MS had significantly lower antioxidant levels and higher oxidative stress in their saliva.

 Chronic inflammation during an attack can cause deficiencies in antioxidant levels in the body.
 Supplementation may restore levels of these key nutrients.
 However, high doses may have other effects, not yet been studied on people with MS.

 Researchers are looking into the role that nutrition can play in treating MS, but many questions remain.

 Vitamin D shows promise in slowing the progression of MS. Omega-3 and omega-6 fatty acids may be valuable in protecting nerve health.

 Antioxidants and other nutrients like probiotics may also play valuable roles in a treatment regimen.

 How the gut microbiome (intestinal bacteria population) affects neurodegenerative diseases is a new frontier in research.
 Early research shows that improving gut bacteria can reduce the risk of gut permeability.
 It may also improve symptoms of MS and slow the progression of the disease.